YashodyaDKW/Data-Analysis--Dashboard/README.md

 - Which month got the highest sales and orders?
 - Who purchased more - Females or males?
 - Which category has the highest demand?
+- Relationship between sales and review score
+- Relationship between quantity of products ordered by age